Five Critical Supply Chain Planning Steps

 More than half of surveyed companies have begun including risk management plans for potential price fluctuations due to shortages or other issues in their pricing strategy.
 Participants also said their companies are investing in supplier contingency plans so they can quickly pivot to other supply chain partners in the event of disruptions or trade-driven supply shocks, working on lift and shift manufacturing scenarios to optimize lowest total landed cost strategies and opting for more diversity and redundancy when choosing suppliers.

 When changes arise, supply chain planners have to meet and discuss how their company can best respond to these changes.
-Sometimes this can mean going back to the drawing board; creating a brand-new plan; or factoring in some challenging details, like securing inventory buffers to support operations changeovers.
+Sometimes this can mean going through a supply chain optimization exercise; back to the drawing board; creating a brand-new plan; or factoring in some challenging details, like securing inventory buffers to support operations changeovers.

 Leverage External Partners for More Effective Supply Chain Planning